aaazad86/aaazad86/README.md

 ### Hi there 👋

+I am Al Amin Azad.
+Currently I’m working on Web development and Digital Media at Ekushey ETV, a popular and first terrestrial privet TV station of Bangladesh.
 <!--
 **aaazad86/aaazad86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.